Fohdeesha/lab-docu/docs/hidden.md

 All the newer switches that run linux (ICX6450, ICX6650, ICX7xxx) use u-boot as the bootloader.
 However it runs in a very locked down mode with only a few commands available.
 Thankfully after contacting Arris (who own Ruckus, who now owns Brocade), they published their u-boot [source code](https://sourceforge.net/arris/wiki/Projects/).

-From analyzing their u-boot source, we are able to find some hidden environment variables that will force the switch to boot into fully unlocked u-boot.
+From analyzing their u-boot source, we are able to find some hidden routines that will force the switch to boot into fully unlocked u-boot.
 To do so, run the following in the bootloader:

 #### ICX6430 & ICX6450
 ```
-setenv pp_init_enable 1
-setenv diag_cmd_on 1
-saveenv
+manufacturing_diag enable
 reset
 ## it will reboot into fully unlocked u-boot
+## be sure to stop it in the bootloader (smash b)

 ## set it back to normal
-setenv pp_init_enable
-setenv diag_cmd_on
-saveenv
+manufacturing_diag disable
 reset
 ```
-#### ICX6650 & ICX7250 & ICX7450
+#### ICX6650 & ICX7150 & ICX7250 & ICX7450 & ICX7750
 ```
-setenv diag_mode_enable 1
-saveenv
+diagmode enable
 reset
 ## it will reboot into fully unlocked u-boot
+## be sure to stop it in the bootloader (smash b)

 ## set it back to normal
-setenv diag_mode_enable
-saveenv
+diagmode disable
 reset
 ```

-#### ICX7650
+#### ICX7650 & ICX7850
 ```
 setenv diag_mode_on 1
 saveenv
 reset
 ## it will reboot into fully unlocked u-boot
+## be sure to stop it in the bootloader (smash b)

 ## set it back to normal
 setenv diag_mode_on